 9. Education loan:

-10. Donation to charity:
+10. Donation to charity: This is also a good tax-saving idea

 How to Save Tax Without Fresh Investment in FY 2019-20?